 Exercise and Wellness

-People not only do exercise to remain physically fit but it also gives them a tremendous sense of wellness.
+People not only exercise to remain physically fit but it also gives them a tremendous sense of wellness.
 Health and wellness go hand in hand.
-People feel more powerful and energetic the whole day, have sharper memories, improve the quality of sleep at night, feel relaxed and positive in their lives.
+People feel more powerful and energetic the whole day, have sharper memories, improve the quality of sleep at night, and feel relaxed and positive in their lives.
 Furthermore, exercising is a powerful medicine for many mental health-related issues.

 The Psychological Benefits of Exercise